Sheep and Wolves: Critical response

 Many critics found the depth of the blue color in the film canvas to be exceptional.
 Caution Spoilers found the animation to be a plus point: "The animation is nothing exceptional, though it is an exceptionally pretty film (possibly too garish for some).
 The grass is very green, the sky is very blue, the flowers and butterflies every colour of the rainbow.
 Even the darker hues used when we visit the wolf pack in its stony camp have a richness, the blue-greys of the rocks muted but still with depth."
 Olesya Troshina claims that the animation of Wolves and Sheep is not bad, but not without flaws and roughness, and the drawing of animals in the tape, although it does not reach the level of Zootopia, is attentive to details.
 The review stated landscapes, however, are colorful and look good especially because of its blue canvas: "To this you can add colorful landscapes consisting of lilac, blue, and other beautiful shades that look very decent...And throughout the cartoon, you can feel the originality, reverent attitude, and painstaking work of its creators."

 Another review from Кino Mail (ru) also commended the film's animated blue sky, "What interiors and landscapes, water streams and trees, clouds of fog, and magic smoke filling the wagon of the Gypsy rabbit Mami!
 What a sky, and finally, wool on the main characters."
-Kirill Ilyukhin also believes the plot of the film is not original, but amusing and interesting to the main target audience - children.
+Kirill Ilyukhin also believes the plot of the film is not original, but amusing and interesting to the main target audience – children.
 Scoring the film a seven out of ten, the review compared the movie to Kung Fu Panda (2008).
 The reviewer stated, "They really got a cartoon, which has its own zest."
 The critic said the children would enjoy its humor and story and the adults its references to other films.
 Olivier Bachelard, writing for the French source Abus de Cine, praised the film's visuals, highlighting its "fluid" animation and "impressive" use of colors, and wrote that young viewers would enjoy the story.
 However, he also disliked its "useless" scenes, "somewhat disappointing" characters, and the character designs, describing them as "dressed in grotesque hairstyles."

-Awards
+Awards and nominations

+Sequel

-SequelSheep and Wolves in its global coverage has managed to be released in more than forty countries.
+Sheep and Wolves in its global coverage has managed to be released in more than forty countries.
 In an April 2016 interview, Yuri Moskvin revealed that the company began a script for a sequel of the film planned for release in 2018.
 It will be produced by the same team as the first film and is expected to come out in the spring of 2018.

 The sequel Sheep and Wolves: Pig Deal was released in Russia in January 2019.
 Vertical Entertainment picked up the sequel for distribution in North America on 29 January 2021.